Stuart-Mouse/jai-lsd/notes.md

 can we make comma after object/array optional again after introducing these new semantics?
     seems like probably no, but we will see

+## Fixing serialization

+I never really made serialization work properly since splitting LSD from GON but having the ability to serialize properly would be quite useful at this point

+some difficulties:
+    should we implement all serialization in terms of some Lead Sheets my_serialize_node proc? should we use trivia? and should we use default indentation when trivia not present? when to serialize binding value directly vs using value expression? need to respect bind proc when serializing needs to happen at node insertion time so when we append some data nodes to the dom we should check bind proc need to respect custom serialize proc when serializing

+## Fixing error reporting

+error reporting needs to be tied into the standardized model we already have in place for Lead Sheets the current state is totally unacceptable